 I have made work with Zamana Space, The Ismaili Centre, Flat Time House, Bartha Contemporary and Laure Genillard Gallery in London as well as the ZKM Center for Art and Media in Karlsruhe, Germany and the Trondheim kunstmuseum in Norway.

-I am currently on break from exhibition-making in order to pursue PhD research in philosophy with Howard Caygill, applying art theory to interrogate synthetic biology and the inception of life.
+I am currently on break from exhibition-making in order to pursue PhD research in philosophy and aesthetics with Howard Caygill, applying aesthetic theory to interrogate synthetic biology and the inception of life.
 I completed my MPhil at CRMEP, Kingston University, with my dissertation, Genius, Judgement & Production: a critical interrogation of Kant’s concept of genius through the logic of hypotyposis.
 I am married to Keith with whom I have made two amazing children.